imapp-pl/gas-cost-estimator/docs/opcodes_details.md

 - **evmone** not a noop, flushes some gas calculations for the code block.
 Note - JUMPDEST is rewriten to a `evmone`-specific OPX_BEGINBLOCK
 - **openethereum** noop

+### Parameters

+- the size of preceeding/following code block

 ## `0x60,PUSH1` and friends

 `0x60 -- 0x7f,PUSH*,3,verylow,0,1,Place * byte item on stack.
 0 < * <= 32,`